software-architecture-guild/katas-2025/README.md

 ![Diagram](future_state/solution_2/operational_viewpoint.jpg)
 #### Workflow
 The workflow describes an LLM-powered grading system that combines historical answer data, AI-driven suggestions, and expert validation to optimize short-answer assessment.

-1. Submission & Preprocessing
-	•	Short-answer responses from the Aptitude Test are stored in the Architecture Exam Historical DB.
-	•	The Answers Preprocessing Microservice clusters and organizes responses based on historical data.
+1. The Answers Preprocessing Microservice clusters and organizes historical responses to provide variety of examples to GenAI

-2. AI-Powered Suggestions Generation
-	•	The Suggestions Generator Microservice captures submitted answers.
-	•	Instead of searching for exact past matches (as in Solution 1a), an LLM processes the answer, analyzing it in context.
+2. Suggestions Generator captures submitted answers and – instead of searching for exact past matches (as in Solution 1a) – an LLM processes the answer, analyzing it in context (question, the other answers and their gradings)

-	•	The Prompt Craft Database provides grading templates, expert feedback, and structured evaluation criteria.
-	•	The LLM generates grading suggestions and relevant feedback based on historical responses and expert-defined criteria.
+3. The LLM generates grading suggestions and relevant feedback based on examples of human grading

-	•	The generated suggestions are stored in the Suggestions DB and forwarded to the Suggestions API Microservice.
-3. Expert Review & Refinement
-	•	Suggestions are sent to the Expert Grading Space for validation.
-	•	Human experts review, refine, or override AI-generated grades and feedback.
+4. Human experts review, refine, or override AI-generated grades and feedback
-	•	Experts’ decisions improve the AI’s performance by continuously refining the grading prompts and AI understanding.
-	•	The Suggestions API updates suggestion statuses based on expert feedback, enhancing the model’s learning process.

-4. AI Oversight & Continuous Learning
-	•	The AI Admin UI enables AI engineers to monitor grading suggestions, configure grading prompts, and track system performance.
-	•	Experts can request regeneration of suggestions to improve grading accuracy.

-5. Feedback Loop & Optimization
-	•	The final graded answers and expert decisions are indexed in the Architecture Exam Historical DB.
-	•	AI-generated suggestions are compared to expert judgments to assess accuracy.
-	•	This continuous feedback loop ensures that the AI model improves over time, refining its ability to understand answers more contextually and provide more precise grading recommendations.
+5. AI-core calculates acceptance statistics and in case of irrelevant suggestions tries to choose different set of experts grading and improve AI accuracy

 ### Informational Viewpoint
 > *Describes the way that the architecture stores, manipulates, manages, and distributes information.*